jglamine/calvinwebprint/README.md

 Be sure to grant oauth access to your cloud print account, as many of the tests will fail without it.

-You may also want to add the path to a custom configuration file which overrides settings from `defaults.config`:
+You may also want to add the path (relative to the `src/printapp` directory) to a custom configuration file which overrides settings from `src/printapp/config.py`:

-    export PRINTAPP_SETTINGS=/path/to/printapp.config
+    export PRINTAPP_SETTINGS=secret-settings.py

 You can then load environment variables with the following command: